GitauHarrison/notes/simple_whatsapp_chatbot.md

 #### 2. Create and Activate Virtual Environment

-To ensure that we do not clutter our Operating System, create and activate your virtual environment:
+To ensure that we do not clutter our Operating System, we will create and activate a virtual environment:

 ```python
 $ mkvirtualenv whatsapp_chatbot